-Interdisciplinary approaches to the Scandinavian Heritage of north-west England
+Interdisciplinary Approaches to Scandinavian Heritage of North-West England

 A Brief History and Archaeology of Viking Activity in North-West England

 Speaking Like a Viking: Language and Cultural Interaction in the Irish Sea Region

 Taking Sides: North-West England Vikings at Battle of Tettenhall, AD 910

 Viking Age Rural Settlement in Lowland North-West England: Identifying the Invisible?